cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Creating the Plane

-Internally, the graph uses the *EmbreeRayTracer* which requires a BVH, so we can follow the process as the [previous tutorial](2_raycast_at_plane.md) to create a BVH for it.
+Internally, the graph uses the *EmbreeRayTracer* which requires a BVH, so we can follow the process as the [previous tutorial](2_raycast_at_plane.md) to create a plane, then generate a BVH from it.
 For the purposes of this tutorial we will use a plane that is 10mx10m instead of 20mx20m, and oriented on the xy plane instead of the yz plane.

 In the start function add the following code:
 ``` C#